tinyplex/tinybase/site/guides/08_relationships/3_advanced_relationship_definitions.md

 And with that, we have covered most of the basics of using the relationships module.

-Let's move on to keeping track of changes to your data in the Checkpoints guide.
+Let's move on to keeping track of changes to your data in the Using Checkpoints guide.